 Saddleback Butte Trail is a 3.6 mile lightly trafficked out and back trail located near Lancaster, California that offers the chance to see wildlife and is good for all skill levels.
-The trail is primarily used for hiking, camping, and horses and is accessible year-round.
-Horses are also able to use this trail.
+The trail is primarily used for hiking and camping and is accessible year-round.

 It's not terrible.
 Kind of bland in regards to sight-seeing, but I am from the desert, so the landscape doesn't do it for me.
 At approximately 1.25 miles, the trail gets pretty sandy, so give yourself some time.
 It can feel like walking up a treadmill.
 Also, it has a tendency to get pretty windy sometimes.